Mysore Sandal Soap: Business

-To overcome this, KSDL has also started procuring sandalwood by bidding in the open market, and is also considering importing the wood from other countries.
-The absence of a sustained sandalwood regeneration program has a taken a big toll on sandalwood reserves in Karnataka.
-This is a great irony in a state that once set up factories to use up its excessive reserves and wears two geographical indication tags on its sleeve on account of its historic association with the precious wood.
+To overcome this, KSDL has also started procuring sandalwood by bidding in the open market and is also considering importing the wood from other countries.
+The absence of a sustained sandalwood regeneration program has contributed to the depletion of sandalwood reserves in Karnataka.

 The company celebrated its centennial on 10 May 2016.
-It planned a celebration to commemorate the year, and included plans to introduce a Mysore Sandal Centennial Soap to mark the occasion.
+It planned a celebration to commemorate the year and included plans to introduce a Mysore Sandal Centennial Soap to mark the occasion.
 Karnataka Soaps had an event on 10 May 2016 to commemorate the 100th year.

-The makers of Mysore Sandal Soap launched on 4 November 2017, a new basket of soaps with brand name Mysoap in variants of Rose Milk Cream, Jasmine Milk Cream, Orange Lime, Cologne Lavender, and Fruity Floral.
-Each variety is exclusively packaged depicting ethnic Indian woman in traditional looks.
-The soap weighs 100 g.
+The makers of Mysore Sandal Soap launched a new range of soaps under the brand name Mysoap on 4 November 2017, with variants including Rose Milk Cream, Jasmine Milk Cream, Orange Lime, Cologne Lavender, and Fruity Floral.
+Each variety features packaging depicting Indian women in traditional attire.
+The soap weighs 100g.